Heineken NV (HEIA) Eur1.60 (CDI)

 Our view

-The group owns high-end favourites such as Heineken, Birra Moretti, Beavertown and many more.
+The group owns high-end favourites such as Heineken, Birra Moretti, Old Mout Cider and many more.
 The ongoing shift by consumers towards these more premium brands remains strong and should help to boost profitability going forward.

-The Asia Pacific region was the group’s most profitable area last we heard.
-2023 saw a sharp sales decline in the region as it wrestled with the effects of an economic slowdown.
-Comparing to a lower base has helped to flatter first-quarter growth numbers, but still, growth was well ahead of market expectations.
-We view this area as a key growth driver for Heineken, but would like to see some more concrete signs of the economy picking back up before getting too excited.
+The Asia Pacific region is a key market for the group.
+Last year saw a sharp sales decline in the region as it wrestled with the effects of an economic slowdown.
+Comparing to a lower base has helped to flatter first-half growth numbers, but performance remains sluggish.
+We still view this area as a key growth driver for Heineken, but would like to see more concrete signs of the economy picking back up before getting too excited.

 Encouragingly, non-alcoholic offerings have continued to show positive momentum.
 Headlined by the leading Heineken 0.0 brand, the group has a growing portfolio of non-alcoholic beers and ciders, and holds the number-one spot in many of its markets.

-The ratio of net debt to cash profits was 2.4 times at the last count, just inside management's long-run target of under 2.5 times.
+The ratio of net debt to cash profits (EBITDA) was 2.4 at the half-year mark, just inside management's long-run target of under 2.5 times.
 We're not concerned at this point, but with higher interest rates pushing up the cost of funding this debt, we'd like to see this ratio move lower in the near future.

-All in, it was pleasing to see volumes return to growth.
-But there’s still plenty of work to do to restore investor confidence.
+All in, we’re pleased by the improved operational performance and the positive effect it’s having on profitability.
+But there’s still plenty of work to do to sweeten investor confidence.
 A sustained period of growth in the key Asia Pacific market is needed to help put the wind back in Heineken’s sails.
 Until more concrete signs of that begin to emerge, we don't see many catalysts for a material uplift in the valuation.

 Environmental, social and governance (ESG) risk